Appendix I - Part 1

 Mary J Williams died on 31 July 1909 in Somerset and was buried at St Martin's, Llanmartin.
 In 1911, James Williams, a 64 year old farm labourer was living with his son George Arthur Williams in Newport.
 James Williams died on 10 September 1911 in Bath.
 He was buried at St Martin's, Somerset.

 - Laura Kate Cullimore.
 Baptised 16 March 1880 at Whitson, Monmouth.
 Laura Kate Cullimore of Porton, Goldcliff died on 29 March 1898.
 Probate was granted her mother Sarah Cullimore, by then a widow.
 Her effects were worth £35 14s 4d.
+This seems a sizeable amount for an 18 year old.

 - Ethel Lily Cullimore.
 Baptised 29 August 1866 at Whitsun, Monmouth.